An Extra On 'Insecure' Inspired This Season's Show-Within-a-Show

-What is 'Kevin with an Apostrophe' on 'Insecure' Season 3?
+What is 'Kev'yn' on 'Insecure' Season 3?
 The Show-Within-a-Show Provides a Critical Look at '90s Reboots

 Light spoilers for Insecure Season 3, Episode 1.
 Season 2 of Insecure brought audiences the irreverent Scandal parody Due North, and with a new season comes a new show-within-a-show.
-Insecure Season 3 features a Living Single parody called Kevin with an Apostrophe, which feels a little too real in this age of endless TV reboots.
+Insecure Season 3 features a Living Single parody called Kev'yn, which feels a little too real in this age of endless TV reboots.
 This fictional '90s revival stars Erika Alexander, among others, and attempts to tackle subjects like pornography, police brutality, and Black Lives Matter to middling success.
 And that's the point.

 Insecure creator Issa Rae sat down with Bustle on Wed.
 Aug.
 8, at the Park Hyatt in New York, where she discussed both of these shows-within-shows. "[T]here was so much content about slavery and keeping black people in that specific place and period of time," she says of the inspiration for Due North.
 "And then the salaciousness of shows like Scandal and Empire — we were just like, the worst idea ever would be to combine a slavery show and Empire and Scandal."
 And that's exactly what they did.